Exploring the Predictability of Cryptocurrencies via Bayesian Hidden Markov Models: Data and Methodology

 \subsection{The Data}

-We use the percentage logarithmic end-of-the-day returns, defined as $y_t=100\times \(\log\(p_t\)-\log\(p_{t-1}\)\)$, with $p_t$ be the prices of BTC, ETH and XRP.
-For each coin, we excluded an initial adjustment market period.
+We use the percentage logarithmic end-of-the-day returns, defined as $y_t=100\times \(\log\(p_t\)-\log\(p_{t-1}\)\)$, where $p_t$ denotes the prices of BTC, ETH and XRP.
+For each coin, we exclude an initial adjustment market period.
 In particular, we study the BTC time series for the period ranging from 1/2014 until 11/2019, the ETH series for the period ranging from 9/2015 until 11/2019 and the XRP data series from 1/2015 until 11/2019. \Cref{fig:prices} displays the series under study.